Fck-r-sns/Fck-r-sns.github.io/_personal_projects/2018-disaster-city-prototype.markdown

 ---
 layout: post
 year: 2018
-title: "Disaster City (RTS prototype)"
+title: "Disaster City"
+subtitle: "An RTS prototype for a game about giant monsters destroying your city"
 ---

 I had some design ideas (and still do) about a strategy game where a player protects his/her city from kaijus, UFOs, titans, and other giant monsters.
 This project is an RTS prototype with the real-time unit and resource management.